thomasrantian/Human-Gesture-Recognition-Through-Skeleton-Estimation/README.md

 ## Pipe-Line
-1. Human Skeleton Estimation Model Implementation and Training (90% of our total workload)
+1. Human Skeleton Estimation Model Implementation and Training
-2. Gesture Recognition Model Implementation and Training (10% of our total work)
+2. Gesture Recognition Model Implementation and Training

 ### See the demo video -- demo.mp4